2006 United States House of Representatives elections in Tennessee: District 5

+Tennessee’s 5th congressional district was centered on Nashville and included portions of the surrounding area.
+The district was anchored by the majority of Nashville–Davidson County, making Nashville its largest city and primary population center.
+In addition to Nashville, the district extended into parts of Cheatham County and Wilson County.
+This included communities such as Ashland City, Pleasant View, and Pegram in Cheatham County, as well as most of Lebanon, as well as Mount Juliet, and Green Hill in Wilson County.

-This Democratic-leaning district, largely based in the city of Nashville, has been represented by Democratic Congressman Jim Cooper since 2002, though he had previously represented an adjacent district from 1983 to 1995.
+The district had been represented by Democratic Congressman Jim Cooper since 2002, though he had previously represented an adjacent district from 1983 to 1995.
 True to the district's liberal tilt, Cooper swamped Republican nominee Thomas Kovach and independent candidate Ginny Welsch to win a third term in Congress.